Wapiti08/DADS/README.md

 # Distributed_Anomaly_Detection_System

-the practice with Go to build distributed systems for anomaly detection
+The implementation of anomaly detection with Golang Deep Learning in distributed setting up

 ## Features:
 - one master node, several slave nodes